Quorafind/Obsidian-Thino/README.md

 [中文文档](./document/chinese.md)

 A new way for you to quick capture idea in Obsidian.
-Which is highly based on awesome open project: [memos](https://github.com/justmemos/memos)and awesome service: [flomo](https://flomoapp.com/).
+Which is highly based on awesome open project: [memos](https://github.com/justmemos/memos) and awesome service: [flomo](https://flomoapp.com/).

 ![memo-light](./document/Memos-in-light.png)
 ![memo-dark](./document/Memos-in-dark.png)